cyberbotics/webots-doc/guide/system-requirements.md

 major Linux distributions, including RedHat, Mandrake, Debian, Gentoo, SuSE, and Slackware.
 We recommend using a recent version of Linux.
 Webots is provided for Linux 64 (x86-64) systems.
 Since Webots 8.1.0, the Linux 32 (i386) version is no longer provided.
-Webots doesn't run on Ubuntu version earlier than 12.04.
+Webots doesn't run on Ubuntu versions earlier than 12.04.
 - Windows: Webots runs on Windows 10 64-bit, Windows 8.1 64-bit, Windows 8 64-bit
 and Windows 7 64-bit.
 It is not supported on 32-bit versions of Windows and on old versions including Windows Vista, XP, NT4 or 2000.